googleforgames/space-agon/README.md

 ### Remove Helm Repositories (Optional)

 If you do not need Helm repositories of Agones and Open Match.
-You can remove repositories by the command.
+You can remove them by the command.

 ```bash
 make helm-repo-remove